US STOCKS-Futures slip on rising virus cases; eyes on stimulus | Business

 The Congress is set to debate a new aid package this week.
 Signs of progress on a potential coronavirus vaccine, improving economic data and a relatively upbeat start to the second-quarter earnings season helped the S&P 500 and the Dow rise for three consecutive weeks.

 The benchmark S&P 500 is now less than 5% down from its Feb.
 19 record close.
-This week, major companies including Microsoft Corp, Amazon.com Inc, Tesla Inc, Intel Corp, and Honeywell International Inc are expected to report quarterly results.
+This week, major companies including Microsoft Corp , Tesla Inc, Intel Corp and Honeywell International Inc are expected to report quarterly results.

 Noble Energy Inc's shares jumped 10.5% premarket as Chevron Corp agreed to buy the Houston-based oil and gas producer for $5 billion in an all-stock deal.
-Chevron rose by 0.2%.
-Pfizer Inc rose 2.8% after Britain signed deals to secure 90 million doses of two possible COVID-19 vaccines from an alliance of the U.S. drugmaker, Germany-based BioNTech, and French group Valneva.
+Chevron rose 0.2%.
+Pfizer Inc rose 2.8%, after Britain signed deals to secure 90 million doses of two possible COVID-19 vaccines from an alliance of the U.S. drugmaker, Germany-based BioNTech and French group Valneva.